Bachchala Malli

-Bachchala Malli is a 2024 Indian Telugu-language tragedy drama film written and directed by Subbu Mangadevvi, and produced by Razesh Danda and Balaji Gutta through Hasya Movies.
-The film stars Allari Naresh and Amritha Aiyer in the lead roles.
-Set against the backdrop of the 1990s, the film was released on 20 December 2024 and opened to mixed reviews from critics.
+Bachchala Malli is a 2024 Indian Telugu-language period drama film written and directed by Subbu Mangadevvi, and produced by Razesh Danda and Balaji Gutta through Hasya Movies.
+The film stars Allari Naresh and Amritha Aiyer in the lead roles, while Rao Ramesh, Kota Jayaram, and Rohini play supporting roles.
+The music was composed by Vishal Chandrasekhar with cinematography by Richard M. Nathan and editing by Chota K. Prasad.
+The film was released on 20 December 2024 and opened to mixed reviews from critics.